ayowilfred95/ayowilfred95/README.md

 ## About Me

-I am a Backend/Devops Developer with a strong background in Nodejs, Typescript, Golang, Docker, Postgres, Kubernetes, Terraform, Jenkins, Gitlab CI/CD,and Azure Devops.
+I am a Backend/Devops Developer with a strong background in Nodejs, Typescript, Golang, Docker, Postgres, Kubernetes, Azure Kubernetes, ACR, Terraform, Jenkins, Gitlab CI/CD,and Azure Devops.
 I love to play guitar.
-Currently, I am a Backend Developer and a Devops Facilitator at Nupat Technologies.
+Currently, I am a Backend/Devops Developer and Facilitator at Nupat Technologies.

 ## 🚀 Projects